 One of the main reasons that I decided to start a garden is to take control of my health.
-Many of the pharmaceutical companies are recognizing the increased shift to people paying attention to their diets and are seeking natural or less invasive treatments (Chinese medicine) to cure their problems.
+Many pharmaceutical companies are recognizing the increased shift to people paying attention to their diets and are seeking natural or less invasive treatments (Chinese medicine) to cure their problems.
 If folks stay healthy that’s going to mean a decrease in sickness right?
 So now these pharmaceutical companies have started to focus their attention on doing things to manipulate our food supply.

 Did you know that 10 food companies produce almost every food we buy?
 I don’t know about you, but that’s disturbing to me.
 In fact, it’s amazing to me how many brands/products that we deem safe in the United States are banned in Europe.
 That should not be the case.
 There is NO reason why these harmful chemicals are allowed into our food supply.
-There has been an increase in ingredients like Carrageenan, MSG, certain food colorings, bovine hormone growth and a variety of other additives are being incorporated into food without us even knowing it.
+There has been an increase in ingredients like Carrageenan, MSG, certain food colorings, bovine hormone growth and a variety of other additives being incorporated into food without us even knowing it.

 In the US, GMO food is allowed to be on the shelf without being forced to disclose these facts and/or if there are rules they are not being enforced.
 For example, Carrageenan thickens, emulsifies, and preserves foods and drinks.
 It has been linked to bloating inflammation and colon cancer, and a whole host of other side effects I won’t bore you with, but you can Google it.

-The bottom line is that there’s absolutely no reason in the world any of these additives and preservatives need to be in your food.
+The bottom line is that there’s absolutely no reason in the world that any of these additives and preservatives need to be in your food.
 Companies are literally adding these additives and preservatives that they know cause people to be sick just so the food can stay on the shelf longer.

 Having the ability to grow your own food using non-GMO seeds will enable you to eat fruits and vegetables without worrying about harmful preservatives or pesticides being included in your food.